Keyfactor/iis-orchestrator/README.md

 Custom Capability | Leave Unchecked | Store type name orchestrator will register with.
-Check the box to allow entry of value Supported Job Types | Inventory, Add, Remove | Job types the extension supports Needs Server | Checked | Determines if a target server name is required when creating store Blueprint Allowed | Unchecked | Determines if store type may be included in an Orchestrator blueprint Uses PowerShell | Unchecked | Determines if underlying implementation is PowerShell Requires Store Password	| Unchecked | Determines if a store password is required when configuring an individual store.
+Check the box to allow entry of value Supported Job Types | Inventory, Add, Remove | Job types the extension supports Needs Server | Checked | Determines if a target server name is required when creating store Blueprint Allowed | Checked | Determines if store type may be included in an Orchestrator blueprint Uses PowerShell | Unchecked | Determines if underlying implementation is PowerShell Requires Store Password	| Unchecked | Determines if a store password is required when configuring an individual store.
 Supports Entry Password	| Unchecked | Determines if an individual entry within a store can have a password.